-J. Non-Renewal of a Fixed-Term or Annual Appointment
+Non-Renewal of a Fixed-Term or Annual Appointment

-Non-renewal of a fixed term or annual appointment of an officer of instruction in other than a promotion and tenure case (e.g., other than terminal notice during the seventh year) will be grievable only to the extent that a property right in such a reappointment has been violated or if prohibited discrimination is alleged to have been a factor in non-reappointment.
-In such cases, the procedures of Section E shall govern.
+Non-renewal of a fixed-term or annual appointment of an officer of instruction or administration in other than a promotion and tenure case (e.g., other than terminal notice during the seventh year) will be grievable only to the extent that a property right in such a reappointment has been violated or if prohibited discrimination is alleged to have been a factor in non-reappointment.
+In such cases, the procedures of OAR 571-003-0005 shall govern.